 The Center for Mental Health warned that the pandemic–induced economic crisis and high unemployment rates could pose even more risk, and increase suicide rates.
 They also reported that health and frontline workers are at greater risk of developing pandemic-related mental health problems.
 And it is estimated that 20% of COVID-19 survivors who received intensive care will experience PTSD.

 Sadly, for one teenager, the psychological torture of the pandemic was unbearable.

 Nineteen-year-old Finn Kitson died in his university’s residence hall after suffering from “severe anxiety” during a COVID-19 lockdown on parts of the campus on October 8th, Daily Mail reported.

-Kitson, who was a student at the University of Manchester in Manchester, England, was pronounced dead at the scene by officials.
-Officials also said that his death was not suspicious.
+Kitson, a student at the University of Manchester in Manchester, England, was pronounced dead at the scene.
+Officials said that his death was not suspicious.

 Kitson’s father, Michael Kitson, an economist at the University of Cambridge, shared his devastation on his Twitter account.

 “He was 19 with this whole life before him,” he said.
 “If you lockdown young people because of COVID-19 with little support, then you should expect that they suffer severe anxiety.”